The 1 Free Agent Your NBA Team Can't Afford to Lose

 Unaddressed defensive struggles seal the deal.
 Cauley-Stein is too long and springy to be a non-factor around the rim.
 He doesn't block a ton of shots, and opponents converted 66.5 percent of their opportunities at the basket against him—the worst mark of his career.

-That leakiness is compounded overstated switchability.
+That leakiness is compounded by overstated switchability.
 He was dubbed an all-over defender entering the NBA and has yet to make good on that reputation.
 His outside closeouts are uninspiring, and he doesn't do much to dissuade dribble drives in space.
 The Kings will live if he leaves.

 Utah Jazz